 Warp Stabilizer is a bit of a balancing act.
 There might have to be some compromise between the smoothness of a shot and losing some parts of the frame.

-Remember the effect isn’t precious about cropping the shot, only about creating stable footage.
-So it might crop out the edges more than you would like, in order to get a clean, smooth shot.
+Remember this effect isn’t for cropping the shot, only about creating stable footage.
+But it might crop out the edges more than you would like, in order to get a clean, smooth shot.
 You can mitigate this by tweaking the Crop Less <-> Smooth More slider in the Advanced settings.

-Is something not quite right?
-Maybe you’ve lost some stabilization after doing a quick color fix.
-Make sure you’re not changing the source for Warp Stabilizer analysis.
+If you’ve lost some stabilization after doing a quick color fix, make sure you’re not changing the source for Warp Stabilizer analysis.

 Check the order of effects in the Effect Controls panel.
 The effects on the top are applied first, so Warp Stabilizer should always be at the top.
 If you switch anything around, remember to re-analyze the clip.